vinnymeller/twm/README.md

 search_paths:  # directories we should begin searching for workspaces in. i just use home. shell expansion is supported
     - "~"      # default: ["~"]

-exclude_path_components:  # search branches will be pruned if they contain any of these substrings
+exclude_path_components:  # search branches will be pruned the path being explored contains any of these components
-  - /.git
-  - /.direnv
+  - .git
-  - /.nix-
+  - .direnv
   - node_modules
-  - /venv
+  - venv
-  - /target
+  - target

 max_search_depth: 5  # how deep we should search for workspaces (default: 3)